MrOffner/solaxcloud/README.md

 # SolaxCloud integration for Home Assistant.

-Solax Cloud integration based on the (now publicly accssible) SolaxCloud API.
+Solax Cloud integration based on the SolaxCloud API.
-This component is basically a rewrite of [thomascys/solaxcloud](https://github.com/thomascys/solaxcloud) which used the old system.
+This component is basically a rewrite of [thomascys/solaxcloud] (https://github.com/thomascys/solaxcloud) which used the old system.
-You need:
+You will need:

-- The API Key which is accessible in the Service menu of your SolaxCloud.
+- An API key: Which can be created from the online portal (https://www.solaxcloud.com/#/api) under the 'Service > API' menu
-- The Inverter Serial Number (SN) is the 10 character Registration No. of the specific inverter (see the Inverter's menu in SolaxCloud)
+- The Inverter Serial Number (SN): The 10 character Registration No. of the specific inverter (see the Inverter's menu in SolaxCloud)

 ## Installation

+This component current only support manual installation.
 - Place this directory in `/config/custom_components`.
 If `custom_components`
-  does not exist, you have to create it.
+  does not exist, you will have to create it.
 - Add the sensor to your configuration.yaml:

 ```yaml
 sensor:
   - platform: solaxcloud